-Our plan has an agreement with Delta Dental of California ("Delta Dental") to offer you two optional supplemental benefits (Delta Dental Medicare Advantage DHMO or Delta Dental Medicare Advantage PPO).
-These plans are comprehensive dental plans provided through a network of dentists contracted with Delta Dental.
-When choosing the Delta Dental Medicare Advantage PPO plan, you will have access to Delta Dental contracted providers as well as noncontracted providers.
+Our plan has an agreement with Delta Dental of California ("Delta Dental") to offer you the optional supplemental benefit called Delta Dental Medicare Advantage PPO.
+This plan is a comprehensive dental plan provided through a network of dentists contracted with Delta Dental.
+When you enroll in the Delta Dental Medicare Advantage PPO plan, you have access to Delta Dental contracted providers as well as non-contracted providers.